-At O'Flaherty Law. our experienced IIlinois paternity attorneys will be your aggressive advocates and ensure that you receive excellent representation at affordable rates.
+At O'Flaherty Law. our experienced IIllinois paternity attorneys will be your aggressive advocates and ensure that you receive excellent representation at affordable rates.
 We will use every tool at our disposal to give you a favorable resolution to your paternity case.

 Please contact our friendly

 Illinois Paternity Attorneys

 at our nearest location to schedule a free consultation:

 See below for our other locations.
 If our office locations are not convenient for you, we are happy to speak with you by phone.

 "Kevin and his firm, O'Flaherty Law, are friendly, efficient, knowledgeable and professional.
 Kevin is a master at bringing people together and sharing ideas."